jhautry/echo-dot/README.md

 *Purpose*: To determine if network traffic to and from the Alexa web panel is transmitted securely during the Echo Dot registration process.

 *Conducted*: Using dumpcap on Kali Linux to capture traffic to and from the Alexa web panel.
 Wireshark was used to analyze the network traffic.
-DWall on the WiFi Pineapple was also set to listen for any connections from the Echo Dot during the registration process.
+DWall on the WiFi Pineapple was also set to listen for any connections from the Echo Dot during registration.

 *Results*: Network traffic to and from the Alexa web panel login page at ```https://alexa.amazon.com``` is encrypted with TLSv1.2.
 However, the Alexa web panel home page becomes ```http://alexa.amazon.com``` and some images are not encrypted.